Yerevan 2800th Anniversary Park: Fountains

 Every year the park fountains are turned on in May and turned off in October depending on weather condition.
 All the fountains run daily from 11:00AM to midnight, and in May and October to 09:00PM.
 The fountains’ lighting is automatically turned on in the evening at dusk and is turned off at midnight.

 In the park there are 8 types of fountains with multicolored lighting and granite basins: pedestrian, with ascending waters, rotating, sparkling and arched, dancing, waving and dynamically swaying.
 The basins of all the fountains in the park are made of 2 color granite tiles.
 Granite tiles are engraved with Armenian traditional ornaments.

 The main fountain complex consists of 10 pools-5 on each side, and 2,800 water jet fountains decorated with Armenian ornaments made of aluminum.

 There are drinking fountains on both ends of the complex.
 The design of granite and aluminum patterns for each of the 10 basins is unique and unrepeatable.

 In the central part of the fountain complex basin there is a map of pink quartzite with engraved names of 12 administrative districts of Yerevan.
 The map is surrounded by 12 dynamic, bubbling fountains and 4 spiral water jets.

 A water arch with 30 water jets was installed in the park.
 According to the visitors’ beliefs, walking through the arched fountain has a healing effect.

 A square made of black granite and engraved in the form of the smaller scale map of Yerevan city, with its 45 rising water jets was also constructed in the park.
 It is equipped with four sensors that enable changing the dynamics of the fountain by touching.
 In the evening, the area is surrounded by illuminated colorful fog, periodically emerging from the surface of the ground.
 Hrazdan river with its 4 bridges is also symbolized on the map in blue granite.

 In 2025, with the financing of 330 million drams from Mikael and Karen Vardanyan, the fountains in the area on the map of Yerevan were transformed into the musical ones, with a new light and music-filled rich performance, accompanied by well-known Armenian compositions.
-The program takes place during the summer months, in the evening hours.
+The program takes place during the summer months from 9:30 PM to 9:50 PM.
 59 water jets of 7 types are used for the performance, with the highest jet reaching a 15 meters.
 Around the perimeter of the engraved square, eight design-crafted columns support are equipped with powerful acoustic systems.

 To ensure the beautiful appearance of the fountains of Yerevan 2800th Anniversary Park and to provide comfort for visitors, an underground powerful facility with its pools, modern systems of pipes and pumps has been built.